Thaddaeus Ropac (galleries)

 Thaddaeus Ropac are a group of galleries founded in 1981 by the Austrian gallerist Thaddaeus Ropac and has since specialized in International Contemporary Art.

 The group has galleries in Paris Marais, Paris Pantin, Salzburg and London.

 History

 Lienz and Salzburg

 The gallery was founded 1981 as "Galerie Thaddäus J. Ropač/ Edition Rotha" in Lienz, Austria.
 It opened a gallery in Salzburg in 1983, first located at the Kaigasse 40, and then moved to Villa Kast in 1989, a 19th-century townhouse in Mirabell Garden.

 In March 2010, the gallery opened its "Salzburg Halle", an additional exhibition space within an industrial building close to the city centre of Salzburg.

 Paris

 In 1990, Thaddaeus Ropac opened his primary Paris space in the Le Marais quarter.
+Ropac hosted an inaugural show featuring American artists Jeff Koons and conceptual artist Elaine Sturtevant, marking a significant expansion in his gallery's reach and influence.

 The 55000 sqft Pantin location opened in October 2012.

 London

 Thaddaeus Ropac opened a 16000 sqft gallery branch in the Ely House in Mayfair, London, in Spring 2017.